giantswarm/releases/docs/workflows-deprecating-and-archiving-releases.md

    - Groups deprecated releases by provider and major version in a structured table
    - Includes link to [CAPI Releases Dashboard](https://giantswarm.grafana.net/d/be9a0bh8mbwn4e/capi-releases) for verification
    - Auto-labels with: `release-maintenance`, `automated`
-   - Includes `/skip-ci` directive since changes don't affect CI tests
+   - Posts a separate `/skip-ci` comment since changes don't affect CI tests

 #### Example PR Body